 A properly set up workstation can reduce pain and discomfort, while also decreasing your risk of developing a cumulative trauma disorder.
 Overall, your safety and comfort will be positively impacted if your workstation is tailored to your individual needs.
 Take the time to review the following materials.
 If you need further information, please contact Brian Cournoyer

 - Backrest: Should follow the natural curvature of the spinal column and provide ample support to the lumbar and thoracic regions of the back.

-- Height adjustability, tilt (approximately 15 degrees from a vertical position) with the ability to lock in place or allow movement with a certain amount of resistance
+- a.
+Height adjustability, tilt (approximately 15 degrees from a vertical position) with the ability to lock in place or allow movement with a certain amount of resistance

 - Seat: Padded and comfortable for the user; it is recommended that the chair has the ability to adjust the height and seat pan depth (i.e. forward and backward), allowing for the use of the entire backrest.
 Correct size seat pan depth includes approximately one inch on each side of the seat (from the body to the edge of the seat)